-I had actually gotten her to join Google+, and she has been trying since then to be more active on that platform.
+I had indeed gotten her to join Google+, and she has been trying since then to be more active on that platform.

-She started her blog, she joined a few G+ communities for bloggers and writers, and she has even overcome some of her online shyness by joining in a few conversations with strangers on the g+ platform - Of which, most of them connect from many different parts of the world.
+She started her blog, she joined a few G+ communities for bloggers and writers, and she has even overcome some of her online shyness by joining a few conversations with strangers on the g+ platform.
+Of which live in many different parts of the world.

 But, clearly, with this question, she is still not sure of the value in all of this.

 So my post here will try to re-address my claims again.
 But this time I want everyone of you to pay attention.

 The Effect Of The NetworkIn my opinion, the greatest value that the internet brought to us is the ability to communicate with anybody in the world, anywhere in the world, and at anytime of the day.